 We received lots of news about geese on the other side of the country, but my departure date was getting closer.
 I realized I couldn’t go home yet.
 So when I saw on the local TV that the roads were starting to clear, I booked a later return flight.
 What a good decision that was!
 When we finally arrived at the Black Sea coast, the geese were awaiting us … at the side of the road!
 Researchers, birdwatchers and local photographers hadn’t seen this spectacle before!
 We managed to photograph the geese at a stunning 10-meter distance, just sitting on the side the road!

-Even the white-fronted geese didn’t seem to mind, and just grazed in front of us, with no hide canvas, car, bush,…between us.
-Very strange experience!
-But this is how it should be, what a great time that was!
-When we heard locals saying that many foreign photographers tried to photograph the geese before but without any luck, we knew we were very fortunate with these conditions.
-The reasons why the geese were so calm and accepted our presence at this distance are not clear, some say it was because they had arrived just after the hunting season and were not stressed, or they needed the cover from the road to get out of the wind,…We also managed to photograph the daily flights to the Black Sea to drink and wash.
-Normally they do this too far away from the shore, but now they splashed in the water just in front of us!
+Even the white-fronted geese didn’t seem to mind and grazed in front of us.
+No hide canvas, car or bush between us, what a unique experience!
+But this is how it should be, and what a great time it was!
+When we heard locals saying that many foreign photographers tried to photograph the geese before without any luck, we knew we were very fortunate.
+We don’t know why the geese were so calm and accepted our presence at such close distance.
+Maybe it was because they arrived after the hunting season and were not stressed?
+Or maybe they needed the cover from the road to get out of the wind?
+We documented as much as we could, photographing their daily flights to the Black Sea to drink and wash.
+Normally, they do this far away from the shore, but now they splashed in the water in front of us!

 Thanks for the great company John, Miro and Emil!